Kihelkonna St. Michael's Church: History

+Construction

+Kihelkonna bell tower and church in Saaremaa, Estonia.
+The bell tower was erected in 1638 and is the oldest bell tower in the Baltics that is situated separately from the church.

 The church was founded sometime around 1250 as a joint undertaking by both the Livonian Order and the Bishopric of Ösel-Wiek as a part of crusader efforts to Christianise Estonia.
 The church was built at a strategic location, by a harbour of some importance and at a road connecting western Saaremaa with the rest of Estonia.

 Originally, the church was designed to have a western tower but after a rebellion in 1260–1261, at which time the church was still unfinished, the plans were scrapped.
 The present-day tower only dates from 1899.
 Apart from the tower, the building of the church finished sometime in the later 1260s.

 Architecture

 Of the original medieval furnishing, very little remains.
 The interior is dominated by high, white-washed vaults.
 The altarpiece dates from 1591, and depicts the Last Supper.

-In addition, the church has a fine organ and a carved epitaph dating from 1650 by a local carpenter, Balthasar Raschky.
+The church has an organ and a carved epitaph dating from 1650 which was completed by local carpenter, Balthasar Raschky.

-The exterior of the church is today dominated by the neo-Gothic tower, but the church also has an external bell-tower, dating from 1638.
-Such free-standing belfries were once quite popular in Estonia, but today the one at Kihelkonna church is the only one surviving.
+The exterior of the church is dominated by the neo-Gothic tower.
+The church also has an external bell-tower, that was built 1638.
+Free-standing belfries were once quite common in Estonia, however the one at Kihelkonna church is the only one still surviving.